 1c granulated sugar

-Mix egg an sugar.
+Mix egg butter, and sugar.
 Beat until well mixed.
 Add dry ingredients and mix well.
 Put in fridge for at least 20 minutes.
 Roll out onto a floured work surface with a floured rolling pin, and cut to size.
+Bake for 7-10 minutes at 350 degrees.

 4c sifted powdered sugar